grz0zrg/tinycelfgraphics/README.md

 There is still some room to remove some bytes if one don't care about clearing the terminal output or exiting properly. (~11 bytes to most)

-There is also the `-march=` GCC option which can have varying result with ~2 bytes gain.
+There is also the `-march=` GCC option which can have varying result on binary size.

 When compressed changing some constants can sometimes lead to some gain (depend on content), for example switching some fields of the ELF header to 0 can lead to ~8 bytes gain, this may be no more ELF compliant though.